awemorris/suika3/README.md

 | HarmonyOS NEXT     | Assets must not be packed.
 Please add your assets to the `entry/src/main/resources/rawfiles/` folder directly as normal files. |
 | WebAssembly (Wasm) | Assets should be stored into `assets.arc` and placed alongside `index.html`.                                                   |
 | Unity              | Assets must not be packed.
 Please add your assets to the `Assets/Resources/StreamingAssets/` folder directly as normal files.  |

+To generate `assets.arc` from your game assets, please use the `suika3-pack` tool.
+The `suika3-pack` tool creates an obfuscated archive of your assets that can be efficiently loaded by the engine.
+(The obfuscation algorithm is a key rotating XOR, and it is not intended for strong security.
+It can help prevent casual tampering.
+The obfuscation key can be changed in "key.h".)

+On Windows, macOS, and Linux, you can use a predefined task on Visual Studio Code.

+- Click the search bar
+- Click `Run Task`
+- Click `Suika3: Create a package file`

 ---